 Designed to closely fit a female's hand

-Durable; should keep its shape for many seasons
+It's durable and should keep its shape for many seasons

-Has some break-in out of the box
+Has some break in out of the box

 Cons

-Though it has some break-in, it will still require some effort to get it fully game ready
+Though it has some break in, it will still require some effort to get it fully game ready

 Pocket View of the Akadema AEA65 Mitt